M-TANVIR28/Microsoft-Stock-Analysis/README.md

 # Microsoft Stock Time Series Analysis

 ## Project Overview
 This project focuses on analyzing Microsoft (MSFT) stock price trends from 1986 to 2025 using time series analysis.
-It includes various methods like decomposition, volatility analysis, and forecasting, with the aim to gain insights into stock price movements and make future predictions.
+It includes various methods like decomposition,Heatmap, volatility analysis, and forecasting, with the aim to gain insights into stock price movements and make future predictions.

 ## Dataset Source
 - Microsoft stock data (1986–2025)